 The answer is twofold:

-- our brain retains just the most relevant information of all what our eyes see.
-And it has learned to give more attention to humans and animals that – being moving – can be more dangerous than a still plant.
+- our brain retains just the most relevant information of all that our eyes see.
+And it has learned to give more attention to humans and animals that – being moving beings – can be more dangerous than a still plant.

 What makes plants so different from animals (humans included) is that their senses are spread across their entire bodies.
 If we have ears to hear and eyes to see, plants hear and see will all of their body.
 This may seem an unimportant detail but it actually means that plants can survive without any functionality loss even if they lose 90% of their body!